owolfdev/supabase-auth-cookie-basic/README.md

-todo:

-1. clean up folders structure.
-2. update profiles page. add avatar functionality.

-to exceed 30 emails per hour set up custom smtp

-here are the detailed instructions to set up custom SMTP and configure your own email provider:
+The rate limit on emails if you don't have a custom SMTP server set up is 4 emails per hour.
+That means that you will only be able to sign up 4 users per hour.

-Set up Custom SMTP
+Set up Custom SMTP to increase the rate:

 Go to the Auth Settings Page in your Supabase project.